christroutner/bitbox-js/README.md

 I will periodically publish IPFS releases of this repository, including all dependencies in the `node_modules` folder.
-This ensures working copies of this repository can be retrieved in case there is any drift in dependency files.
+This ensures working copies of this repository can be retrieved in case there is any drift in dependency files, or if dependencies are pulled from npm or GitHub.

 - Initial release on 5/9/2019
   - without node_modules folder: [QmQFHfbBQdEHfhtiRLbXtX1NcgnfL45hZb7TbQimTXAuzG](ipfs://QmQFHfbBQdEHfhtiRLbXtX1NcgnfL45hZb7TbQimTXAuzG) (4 MB)